DATA PROCESSING AGREEMENTBACKGROUND

 - Use of Subprocessors.
 The Customer acknowledges that we use Subprocessors to provide certain services on our behalf.
 The Customer agrees that we may use Subprocessors to Process Customer Personal Data under the Agreement.
 As a condition to permitting a Subprocessor to Process Customer Personal Data, we shall enter into a written agreement with each Subprocessor containing data protection obligations that provide at least the same level of protection for Personal Data as those in this DPA, to the extent applicable to the nature of the services provided by each Subprocessor.

 - Customer’s Right to Object to New Subprocessors.
-The Customer may reasonably object to our use of a new Subprocessor (e.g. where using such new Subprocessor would weaken the protections for Personal Data) by notifying us promptly in writing within the five (5) business days’ notice period specified in Clause 4.2.
+The Customer may reasonably object to our use of a new Subprocessor (e.g. where using such new Subprocessor would weaken the protections for Personal Data) by notifying us promptly in writing within the five (5) business days’ notice period specified in the List of Current Subprocessors and Notification of New Subprocessors section of this DPA.
 Such notice shall explain the reasonable grounds for the objection.
 Where the Customer objects to the new Subprocessor, we shall work with the Customer in good faith to make available a commercially reasonable change in the provision of the Services which avoids the use of that proposed Subprocessor.
 If we are unable to make available such change within thirty (30) business days from our receipt of the Customer’s notice, either party may terminate the applicable features of the Services which cannot be provided by us without use of the proposed Subprocessor.

 - Liability of Subprocessors.
 We will at all times remain responsible for compliance with our obligations under the DPA and will be liable to the Customer for the acts and omissions of any Subprocessor as if they were our acts and omissions.